m-soro/search_4_app/README.md

-Webapp to search for letters in a phrase
+# Webapp to search for letters in a phrase

+## An introduction in using flask, mySQL and deployment using pythonanywhere.com